-SW 2 (Bottom 8 Switches) Switch Function Setting Description 1 Primary Operator Opening OFF Opening direction of arm using OFF setting.
-Gate opens counter-clockwise.
-Direction ON Opening direction of arm using ON setting.
-Gate opens clockwise.
-2 Secondary Operator OFF Opening direction of arm using OFF setting.
-Gate opens counter-clockwise.
-Opening Direction ON Opening direction of arm using ON setting.
-Gate opens clockwise.
-3 Seft-Test OFF Normal operation.
-0011 1031 ON Self-test mode.
+SW 2 (Bottom 8 Switches) Switch Function Setting Description Description 1 Primary Operator Opening Direction Opens Clockwise Opens Counter-Clockwise 2 Secondary Operator Opening Direction Same as above, for secondary operator ONLY .
+3 Self-Test OFF Normal Setting.
+Normal operation.
+ON Self-test mode.
 Operator MUST be disconnected from gate to run self test.
-4 Motor Control OFF Switch is OFF when both primary and secondary operator motors are powered from main terminals 4 and 5.
+4 Motor Control for Secondary OFF Switch is OFF when both primary and secondary operator motors are powered from main terminals 4 and 5.
 Applies to operators originally manufactured with 4501, Rev O boards or lower).
-Motor Control ON Switch is ON when secondary operator motor is powered from the secondary motor terminals.
-Applies to operators manufactured with 4501, Rev P boards and higher, and all 4502 boards .
-5 Reverse Loop OFF Terminal 15 is a normal Reverse input. ย Shadow Loop ON Terminal 15 is a Shadow input.
+Operator ON Switch is ON when secondary operator motor is powered from the secondary motor terminals.
+Applies to operators manufactured with 4501, Rev P boards and higher, and all 4502 boards.
+5 Reverse Loop OFF Terminal 15 is a normal Reverse input.
+U Shadow Loop ON Terminal 15 is a Shadow input.
 Gate will NOT stop during the close cycle.
-6 OFF Primary and secondary operators start at the same time.
-U Gate Overlap ON Secondary operator starts 1-2 seconds prior to primary operator.
+6 Gate Overlap OFF Primary and secondary operators start at the same time.
+Gate Overlap ON Secondary operator starts 1-2 seconds prior to primary operator.
 7 Not Used OFF Leave in the OFF position.
 8 Not Used OFF Leave in the OFF position.

-Switch 1 Sets direction of the primary operator so that the operator cycles open upon initial power up and open command.
-If the operator begins to cycle close upon initial power up and open command, turn power off and change the setting on this switch.
+Switch 1 Must OPEN the primary operator's gate upon initial AC power up and open command.
+If the FIRST open command begins to close the gate, turn AC power off and reverse this switch.